Construction for the SR 520 West Approach Bridge North began in September 2014.

 - Close 24th Ave E, extend existing bridge north to accommodate new off-ramps.

-- Build the West Approach Bridge North bridge structure and new off-ramps.
+- Continue building the West Approach Bridge North bridge structure and new off-ramps.

 - Remove temporary work bridges.

-- Connect the new West Approach Bridge North to the
+- Connect new West Approach Bridge North bridge to the new floating bridge.

 How can I get involved and find out more?

 WSDOT has developed a WABN Community Construction Management Plan (CCMP) with local communities that outlines best practices and communication tools to minimize construction effects.
 For example, the CCMP helps to identify opportunities to implement measures such as noise buffers and screening, where appropriate, for the duration of construction.